abhay-ramesh/notebook-mdx/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🚀 Feature Request
 about: Suggest a new feature for notebook-mdx
-title: '[Feature]: '
+title: "[Feature]: "
-labels: 'enhancement'
+labels: "enhancement"
-assignees: ''
+assignees: ""
 ---

 ## 🚀 Feature Request